 The school charges an additional fees of $908 in addition to tuition bringing the total effective in-state tuition to $51,148.

 On campus room and board is provided by the school at a cost of $18,768 per academic year.
 Students electing to live off campus elsewhere in Boston should budget at least this amount.

 The estimated annual cost for books and supplies is $1,200.

 If living on-campus, students should budget for $3,410 in additional living expenses.
 Off-campus students should budget for $3,410 in other miscellaneous living expenses.

-The annual tuition and living expense budget to go to Emerson College was $68,392 for the 2018/2019 academic year.
+The annual tuition and living expense budget to go to Emerson was $74,526 for the 2020/2021 academic year.
 The cost is the same for all students regardless of Massachusetts residence status as there is no in-state discount.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Emerson College net price for in-state students is $42,070* for the 2014/2015 academic year.
+The reported Emerson net price for in-state students is $47,594* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.